magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/3_core/04_markers.md

 **MarkerSketches** are some predefined collections in the view.
 For each marker type, there is such a collection.
 Each element of the collection has a different render settings object.

-Obviously, the regular list of markers has a more efficient rendering.
--->

 ## Interaction with Markers

 ### Selecting markers

-Markers are selectable by default, meaning user interactions, such as taps or clicks, can identify specific markers programmatically (e.g., through the function `cursorSelectionMarkers()`).
+Markers are selectable by default, meaning user interactions, such as taps or clicks, can identify specific markers programmatically (e.g., through the function `cursorSelectionMarkers` method of `GemView`).

 When cursor is hovering over a grouped marker cluster, the `cursorSelectionMarkers` method will return the `MarkerMatch` of **group head marker**.
 See more about group head markers at [Marker Clustering](/guides/maps/display-map-items/display-markers#marker-clustering).